KwyjiboUK/CEOP-Wordpress-Widget/README.md

+# Not Maintained
+This is now archived, not actively maintain and therefore should not be used

 # CEOP WordPress Widget

 A WordPress plugin to display the CEOP Safety Centre button.
 Available as a widget or via a short code once the plugin has been activated.